scionproto/scion/doc/ColibriDesign.rst

 Reservation Infrastructure".
 In this document we will explain the differences from that thesis.

+This document will briefly discuss how the COLIBRI packets are forwarded, and how the same type of COLIBRI packets are used to transport the control plane traffic.
+This document will dig deeper in the COLIBRI service itself, given a more detailed view of the operations it will perform for the control plane to work.

 Components
 ==========
-There are four main components that need to be modified or created: the colibri service itself, the border router, a monitoring system per AS, and ``sciond`` in the endhost:
+There are four main components that need to be modified or created: the colibri service itself, the border router, a monitoring system, and ``sciond`` in the endhost:

-* **COLIBRI Service** Enables the COLIBRI control plane.
+* **COLIBRI Service**: Enables the COLIBRI control plane.
 Used to negotiate both segment and end to end reservations.
-* **Border Router** Needs to forward the COLIBRI traffic with higher priority than best effort.
+* **Border Router**: Needs to forward the COLIBRI traffic with higher priority than best effort.
-  Needs to monitor COLIBRI traffic.
-  **monitoring** Does the accounting and policing.
+* **monitoring** Does the accounting and policing.
 It monitors per flow packets when originating in this AS, or stateless when they are only transit.
 * **sciond** Needs to expose a COLIBRI *API*.
 Needs to manage end to end reservations in behalf of the applications.

-The components necessary for COLIBRI do not change:
-    - COLIBRI Service: The service in charge of handling the control plane.
-    - Border Router: Handles the data plane.
-    - Monitoring: Does the accounting and policing.

 Data & Control Plane Transport